Adwall28/FrogGame/README.md

 There are a few simple rules

+- Use WASD to move the Frog's Tongue
 - Catch all the flies (%) you can
 -  Beware of all the junk (@) flying around.
 - The junk is poisonous, so eating it will cost you a life